openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 ```

 - the test data (for creating schemas, credentials and presentations) is in the `features/data` directory
-- there are direct references in the Python code (in both the test harness and backchannels) to the Credential Format.
+- there are direct references in the Python code (in both the test harness and backchannels) to the credential format.

 ### Code Support for AnonCreds Credential Format - Overview